3liz/lizmap-web-client/tests/README.md

 ## Accessing to Postgresql

-If you want to use pgadmin or any other postgresql client, access credentials from your computer are:
+If you want to use pgAdmin or any other postgresql client, access credentials from your computer are:

 - host: `localhost`